-Lisa Shekede is a London-based wall painting conservator whose career, spanning twenty years, has involved both independent projects and work as a consultant for the Courtauld Institute of Art and the Getty Conservation Institute.
-The QEST scholarship was invaluable in helping to fund her MA degree on English domestic wall paintings on earthen supports, giving her a solid research foundation for the conservation of these complex and vulnerable paintings.
+Lisa is a London-based wall painting conservator whose career has involved both independent projects and work as a consultant for the Courtauld Institute of Art and the Getty Conservation Institute.
+A QEST Scholarship supported her during her MA where she focused on English domestic wall paintings on earthen supports, which gave her a solid research foundation for the conservation of these complex and vulnerable paintings.

-Since the scholarship she has become established firmly as a free-lance conservator in the UK, and she has also worked extensively overseas.
-The knowledge and skills acquired during her MA degree have been particularly invaluable on working on domestic wall paintings in the UK and on long-term projects in Bhutan and China, and more recently in Ethiopia.
-She intends to continue to develop as a conservator in the field both in the UK and abroad.
+Lisa is firmly established as a freelance conservator in the UK, and she has also worked extensively overseas.
+The knowledge and skills acquired during her MA have been particularly invaluable on working on domestic wall paintings in the UK and on long-term projects in Bhutan, China and Ethiopia.